harshanajayarathna/harshanajayarathna/README.md

 # :wave: Hi There

-This is Harshana, full-stack developer originally from Sri Lanka and currely living in Palmerston North, New Zealand.
+This is Harshana, full-stack developer originally from Sri Lanka and currently living in Palmerston North, New Zealand.

-## Tools used to code
+## Languages and Tools

 ![alt text](https://github.com/harshanajayarathna/harshanajayarathna/blob/main/assets/php.png)